-Click on any image to enlarge.
+Click on any image to view gallery and captions.
 Photos courtesy of Linda Herring.

 Class of 1903

 Birth: 1 Sep 1883 Cabarrus County, North Carolina

 Death: 10 May 1954, Concord, Cabarrus County, North Carolina